Internal to External: A Change in Approach to Risk Management

 Launching later this year, Volume 2 will include results from our global survey on the cost of investigations and discuss how smart organizations are applying data insights to improve efficiency and enhance their risk management strategies.

-Global Fraud and Risk Report – Vol 1: Bribery and Corruption Risk
+Webinar Hosted by The Legal 500 – Kroll Global Fraud and Risk Report Results: Bribery and Corruption Risk

 Forensic Investigations and Intelligence

 Providing clients with global investigative expertise to help make critical decisions and mitigate risk.

 Global investigations to help clients identify wrongdoers, recover assets and seek legal remedies.

 Incident response, digital forensics, breach notification, managed detection services, penetration testing, cyber assessments and advisory.